Dhivya-K/Assignment/README.md

 # Assignment

-A simple scala application to parse the url from the given text file using spark streaming.
+A simple scala application to parse the url from the given text file using spark structured streaming API.

 To Run the application

-spark-submit --class com.prodapt.transfer.Application tranfer.jar-with-dependencies <propertyfile> <inputPath> <OutputPath>
+spark-submit --class com.prodapt.transfer.Application tranfer.jar-with-dependencies <inputPath> <OutputPath>

-Property file Should have these parameters spark.driver.host = localhost
+set The below Environmental variables. spark.driver.host = localhost
 Master=local[*]
 AppName=transfer

-change accordingly based on the configuration
+change the above accordingly based on the configuration

 Prerequisites :